What Is It?

 If mediation fails to resolve the impasse, then Fact-Finding is the next step.
 The fact-finder may attempt to resolve the dispute through further mediation.
 If not, or if unsuccessful in that effort, the fact-finder then holds a hearing, takes testimony of witnesses, accepts briefs from the parties, and then makes a written, nonbinding recommendation for settlement to both parties.
 The fact-finder then makes the report and recommendations public within five days of transmission of the report to the parties.

 For New York State Police units, the procedure is similar to what the law provides for local police, fire fighters, and certain transit employees.
 The Taylor Law provides that if the dispute is not resolved in mediation, PERB, on petition of either party, will generally refer the dispute to arbitration.
-Binding arbitration also is available to most members of the Security Services Unit, the Security Supervisors Unit and the Agency Law Enforcement Services Unit.
+Binding arbitration also is available to most members of the Security Services Unit and the Security Supervisors Unit and to all members of the Agency Police Services Unit.
 However, for these units, arbitration is restricted to issues directly relating to compensation.

 In those instances where arbitration is not permitted, if one or both parties does not accept the fact-finding report in its entirety, then for public employees (with the exception of public employees of educational institutions, police, fire fighters and certain transit employees) the next step is a legislative hearing.
 The Governor's Office of Employee Relations submits to the Legislature a copy of the fact-finding report plus the agency's own recommendations for resolving the dispute.
 The employee organization may submit its recommendations for settling the dispute as well.
 A public hearing is then conducted by the Legislature or a legislative committee to hear the positions of both sides.
 The Legislature usually directs both parties to resume negotiations but occasionally, the legislature will choose to impose employment terms.
 Such imposition may be for no more than a single fiscal year.
 A legislative determination cannot change the terms of an expired agreement unless the employee organization has waived its right to stand on those terms.